texm/go-hello-world-http/README.md

 # go-hello-world-http

-basic go webserver with no dependencies
+Basic go webserver with no dependencies

+Respects `PORT` and outputs simple logs